 Mireya Llaurado focuses her practice on the litigation of complex employment disputes.
-Having worked in-house as an employment counsel and a litigator, Ms. Llaurado well understands the need to address legal matters in a timely and efficient manner.
-In addressing employment law questions, she focuses on providing practical advice that in-house counsel and Human Resources can implement with their internal clients.
+Having worked in-house as an employment counsel and a litigator, Mireya well understands the need to address legal matters in a timely and efficient manner.
+In addressing employment law questions for employers, she focuses on providing practical advice that in-house counsel and Human Resources can implement with their internal clients.

 • Trial Oversight: Race discrimination and harassment case, U.S.D.C.
 Chicago (2016) – jury verdict for FedEx

 • Second chair: Age discrimination and FMLA case, U.S.D.C.
 Salt Lake City (2015) – jury verdict for FedEx